Alight-Rw/Alight-Codin-Challenge/README.md

       - Deadline: The completed project must be submitted by 12 July 2024 at noon time.

 👷🏽‍♀️Best Practices

-      - Technologies used.
-      - Follow best coding practices, including proper variable naming, code modularity, and commenting
+* Follow best coding practices, including proper variable naming, code modularity, and commenting
-      - Ensure the application is properly logged and errors are handled gracefully.
+* Ensure the application is properly logged and errors are handled gracefully.
-      - Avoid hardcoding any sensitive information; use environment variables where necessary.
+* Avoid hardcoding any sensitive information; use environment variables where necessary.
-      - Apply appropriate validation, especially for user inputs.
+*  Apply appropriate validation, especially for user inputs.
-      - Document your API if you have implemented any backend functionality (e.g., using Swagger or Postman)-Optional Bonus.
+*  Document your API if you have implemented any backend functionality (e.g., using Swagger or Postman) Optional Bonus.

-📄Best Practices

-* Project Repository: Your project should be hosted on an online.
-* Submit via this Google (https://forms.gle/JxZNejXycnkdRuke7)
-* Deadline: 12 July 2024 at 5pm, submit before then.

 ✨Bonus Points
       - Mobile Responsiveness: Ensure that the application looks and works well on smaller screens.